Hedgehog with ticks on face

 Hedgehog ticks

 Hedgehogs found with tiny grey or white blobs – ticks – between their spines are one of the most common ailments that people contact me about.
-They are often seen on poorly hedgehogs found out in the day and they are also frequently spotted by people using night cameras to spy on their visiting hedgehogs.
+They are often seen on poorly hedgehogs found out in the day and they are also frequently spotted by people using night cameras to monitor hedgehogs in their gardens.

 71098ac4353e44ec98bbc211864af798